pchmielecki87/DockerHostedApps/PythonFlask_ModularMonolith/README_Docker.md

 # General

-Works locally, Docker need to be fixed
+Works locally, as well as in Docker.

 ## Prepare Docker env